folio-org/folio-tools/api-lint/README.md

 ## Procedure

-Each discovered API definition file is provided to the nodejs script.
+Each discovered API description file is provided to the nodejs script.

-That utilises the AML Modeling Framework [AMF](https://github.com/aml-org/amf), specifically the `amf-client-js` library, to parse and validate the definition.
+That utilises the AML Modeling Framework [AMF](https://github.com/aml-org/amf), specifically the `amf-client-js` library, to parse and validate the description.

 ## Requirements